bardasoft/ConControls/README.md

 An introduction/manual/howto can be found [here](docs/001%20Intro.md).
 Code examples are included in the test project (ConControlsTests).

-The api documentation is a [Sandcastle](https://github.com/EWSoftware/SHFB) created *.chm file: [ConControls API documentation.chm](docs/ConControls%20API%20documentation.chm).
+The api documentation is a [Sandcastle](https://github.com/EWSoftware/SHFB) created compiled html help file: [ConControls API documentation.chm](docs/ConControls%20API%20documentation.chm).

 ---